Charles the Bold: Territorial expansion

-However, Charles's inheritance met with opposition.
-The Estates of Guelders, and the towns of Nijmegen, Arnhem, and Zutphen rejected Arnold's will, and Louis XI asked Frederick III, the Holy Roman Empire, to confiscate the duchy.
-Frederick III was diplomatically close to Charles and did not intervene.
+Charles's inheritance met with opposition.
+The Estates of Guelders, along with the towns of Nijmegen, Arnhem, and Zutphen, rejected Arnold's will, and Louis XI asked Frederick III, Holy Roman Emperor, to confiscate the duchy.
+Frederick, however, was diplomatically close to Charles and did not intervene.
 Charles subdued the rebelling cities and the nobles of Guelders by force.

-On 9 June 1473, with a sizeable army, he entered the city of Maastricht without resistance.
-Roermond and Venlo quickly surrendered.
-Moers, whose count, Vincent von Moers, was the leader of the resistance, yielded to Charles's artillery.
-The only serious conflict was the siege of Nijmegen, which only surrendered after inflicting severe losses on the Burgundian army.
-After the successful conquest of Guelders, Charles imposed heavy taxes and replaced the aldermen in the region.
-Charles gave more power to the ducal judicial officers to control the rebellious cities and to impose a centralised administration.
+On 9 June 1473, he entered Maastricht with a sizeable army and met little resistance.
+Roermond and Venlo quickly surrendered, while Moers, led by Count Vincent von Moers, yielded to Charles's artillery.
+The only serious resistance came at the siege of Nijmegen, which only surrendered after inflicting heavy losses on the Burgundian army.
+After conquering Guelders, Charles imposed heavy taxes, replaced local aldermen, and gave greater authority to ducal judicial officers to centralise the administration.

-The Burgundian state under Charles was divided into two separate areas, the Duchy of Burgundy in the south and Flanders in the north.
-To unify them, Charles needed the Duchy of Lorraine and Alsace.
-On 21 March 1469, he received Sigismund, Archduke of Austria to his court to negotiate the purchase of Sigismund's lands in Upper Alsace.
-Sigismund was in a desperate financial situation and eagerly agreed to sell.
-With this purchase, Charles acquired a claim to the city of Ferrette, close to the Swiss border, alarming the Swiss Confederacy.
-Charles's rights and income from his new territories were severely limited because most of the land rights were mortgaged to local nobles.
-Charles's deputy in the area, Peter von Hagenbach, imposed harsh taxes on the people.
-Soon, several towns of Alsace formed a league against Hagenbach.
-For the most part, Charles ignored the area.
+The Burgundian state under Charles was divided between two main areas, the Duchy of Burgundy in the south and Flanders in the north.
+To unite them, Charles needed control of the Duchy of Lorraine and Alsace.
+On 21 March 1469, he received Sigismund, Archduke of Austria at his court to negotiate the purchase of Sigismund's lands in Upper Alsace.
+Sigismund was in desperate financial straits and readily agreed to sell.
+Through this purchase, Charles acquired a claim to the city of Ferrette, near the Swiss border, which alarmed the Swiss Confederacy.
+His rights and income from the new territories were limited because most of the land rights were mortgaged to local nobles.
+Charles's deputy in the region, Peter von Hagenbach, imposed harsh taxes on the local population.
+Several towns in Alsace soon formed a league against Hagenbach.
+For the most part, Charles paid little attention to the region.